 On this page

-You define the fields in COs within a hierarchy that includes three levels: organization, account, and instance.
-Only users at the organization level can create COs, while users at other levels can configure the COs for specific transformations.
+You define and map fields in common resource within a hierarchy that includes four levels: system, organization, account, and instance.
+Only prebuilt resources have fields and mappings at the system level.
+When you clone a prebuilt resource, the fields become mapped at the account level.
+Only users at the organization level or account level can create or clone common resources, while users at other levels can configure the common resource for specific transformations.

-- The organization is the highest level.
-A CO built at this level represents a template that you can use for all accounts within your organization.
+- The organization is the highest level available to users.
+A common resource built at this level creates default mappings for all accounts within your organization.

 - The account is the next highest level.
 Accounts typically represent your customers.
 Transformations at the account level are shared by all users associated with a specific account.